clemsonacm/presentations/markdown/projects.md

 ## What To Do When Things Go Bad

-- Talking to your professors
+- Talk to your professors
-- Debugging
-- Reverting

 ## Debugging

 - `gdb` is your friend
 - `pdb` for python

 ## Reverting